-Proposed DART + South West Project
+DART + South West Project

-The DART + South West is the second of the infrastructural projects of the DART+ Programme expected to be delivered.
-The Rail Order Application for this has been submitted for statutory approval for its design, as of March 2023.
+The DART + South West Project is the second of the infrastructural projects of the DART+ Programme expected to be delivered.
+The Rail Order Application (Bord.
+Ref: ABP-316119-23) for this development was approved with conditions on 13th November 2024 and will provide a sustainable, electrified service with increased capacity and frequency for services between Park West Cherry Orchard and Dublin City Centre.

-Figure 2.3 Proposed Route Map of the Dart + South West and the Subject Site has been marked with a red star.
-(Source :dartplus.ie)
+Figure 2.3 Route Map of the Dart + South West and the Subject Site has been marked with a red star.
+(Source: dartplus.ie)

 It is expected that once this project is delivered, it will increase the train capacity to double the current (12) trains per hour per direction and increase passenger capacity from the current peak capacity of approximately 5,000 passengers per hour to around 20,000 passengers per hour per direction.
-The Figure 2.3 provides the route map proposed for the DART + South West extension which also illustrates the new route passing adjacent to the Subject Site through the Park West and Cherry Orchard train station.
+The Figure 2.3 provides the route map for the DART + South West extension which also illustrates the new route passing adjacent to the Subject Site through the Park West and Cherry Orchard train station.